francois-le-ko4la/python-graph-client/README.md

   applications that need to integrate with GraphQL APIs.

-- Visibility: This package can provide all info from request/http client with the --verbose mode.
+- Visibility: This package can provide all info from request/http client with the verbose mode.
 This is a feature used to check the communication with the API target.

-Overall, developing a Python script to connect to a GraphQL API can simplify the process of retrieving and manipulating data from the API, and make it easier to build powerful and scalable applications.
+Overall, developing a Python package to connect to a GraphQL API can simplify the process of retrieving and manipulating data from the API, and make it easier to build powerful and scalable applications.